SWI-Prolog/swish/README.md

 ### Get submodules

-`cd` to your swish root directory and
+`cd` to your swish root directory and run

     git submodule update --init